venesetrix/Cyber-Library/GCP Cloud Digital Leader.md

 * Data souvereignty - The legal concept that data is subject to the laws and regulations of the country where it resides.
 * Data residency - Refers to the physical location where data is stored or processed.

 Can be implemented by choosing the correct data center region.
 You can also use Organization Policy constraints coupled with IAM configuration to prevent accidental data storage in the wrong region. **_VPC service controls_** let you restrict network access to data based on defined perimeters.
+They prevent data exfiltration.

 ### Industry and regional compliance